-Any time you have a group of people together, take them through any of the steps above to give them experience in the Traveller system.
-Or referee them as a group in one of the sample adventures in this book.
+Any time you have a group of people together, take them through any of the steps above to give them experience in the Traveller system orr referee them as a group in one of the sample adventures included.
 But most of all, have fun!